BRUN0R2/ReZombiePlague/README.md

 ## How can I help the project?
 Just install it on your game server and report problems you faced.
+Some tips, solutions and constructive criticism are welcome!

 ## Acknowledgments
 Thanks to projects: ReGameDLL_CS, AMX Mod X, ReAPI<br/>